eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/2-accessing-the-application.md

 kubectl delete pods -l simple-app
 ```

-and try using `curl` again, it will not work.
+and once it has stopped, try using `curl` again, it will not work.

 ```execute-2
 curl http://localhost:8080